CamDavidsonPilon/lifetimes/README.md

     1516  26  30.86  31.00             0.710623
     """

-Great, we can see the customer who has made 26 purchases, and bought very recently from us, is probably going to buy again in the next period.
+Great, we can see that the customer who has made 26 purchases, and bought very recently from us, is probably going to buy again in the next period.

 #### Assessing model fit

-Ok, we can predict and we can visualize our customers behaviour, but is our model correct?
-There are a few ways to assess the model's correctness (which we call fit).
-The first is to compare your data versus artifical data simulated with your fitted models parameters.
+Ok, we can predict and we can visualize our customers' behaviour, but is our model correct?
+There are a few ways to assess the model's correctness.
+The first is to compare your data versus artifical data simulated with your fitted model's parameters.

     from lifetimes.plotting import plot_period_transactions
     plot_period_transactions(bgf)

 ![model_fit_1](http://imgur.com/4P6AfsQl.png)

 We can see that our actual data and our simulated data line up well.
-This is proves that our model doesn't suck.
+This proves that our model doesn't suck.

 #### Example using transactional datasets

 Most often, the dataset you have at hand will be at the transaction level.
-Lifetimes has some utility functions to transform that transactional data into summary data (frequency, recency and age).
+Lifetimes has some utility functions to transform that transactional data (one row per purchase) into summary data (a frequency, recency and age dataset).

     from lifetimes.datasets import load_transaction_data
     from lifetimes.utils import summary_data_from_transaction_data